Compost (Organics) Collection Program

 How Do I Use the Food Scraps Kitchen Pail?

 Use the Food Scraps Kitchen Pail to collect food scraps and food-soiled paper when preparing meals, scraping plates, and cleaning the fridge or pantry until you are ready to empty the contents into your outdoor Compost Cart.
 Keep the pail for reuse.

 Pro tip: Line your Kitchen Pail with paper towels, newspaper, kraft paper, or a BPI-certified compostable bag to keep it tidy.
 Do not use non-compostable plastic bags.

-Contact Tri-CED Community Recycling at (510) 429-8030 to request for a Kitchen Pail at no additional cost (limit one per household).
+Contact Tri-CED Community Recycling at (510) 429-8030 to request a Kitchen Pail at no additional cost (limit one per household).
 The pail will be dropped off on your regular service day.

 When in doubt, find out: Residential Publications & Resources.
 For more information about Union City's curbside collection program, call Union City Recycles at (510) 675-5433.